trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### BCC: Easy Python API for eBPF

-The [BPF Compiler Collection (BCC)](https://github.com/iovisor/bcc) is a library with really nice Python bindings for compiling eBPF programs from C source code, injecting them and getting the data back.
+The [BPF Compiler Collection (BCC)](https://github.com/iovisor/bcc) is a library with really nice Python bindings for compiling eBPF programs from C source code, injecting them, and getting the data back.
 It has a really nice feature where you can write a C struct to hold the event data you want to record, and then it will parse that and expose it so you can access the fields in Python.
 Check out [how simple this syscall tracing example is](https://github.com/iovisor/bcc/blob/master/examples/ringbuf/ringbuf_output.py).

 I really like having the full power of Python to control my tracing scripts.
-BCC scripts often use string templating to do compile time metaprogramming of the C to compose the exact probe script you want, and then do data post-processing in Python to present things nicely.
+BCC scripts often use Python string templating to do compile time metaprogramming of the C to compose the exact probe script you want, and then do data post-processing in Python to present things nicely.

 ### bpftrace: terse DSL for eBPF tracing